 James Duke's American Tobacco was originally the world's biggest tobacco manufacturer, and later the owner of Lucky Strike cigarettes and British company Gallaher.
 However it suffered a series of reverse in the 1950s, overtaken by faster and more aggressive rivals, prompting a move into other industries.
-In 1997, it sold its remaining tobacco operations to what is now British American Tobacco, and became Fortune Brands, the owner of Jim Beam bourbon and Moen faucets, among other products.
+In 1997, it sold its remaining tobacco operations to what is now Fortune Home Security, owner of Moen faucets and Master Lock, among other products.

 The roots of American Tobacco were laid down in the 1880s.
 Cigarettes were a comparatively recent invention at the time, a sideline in an industry dominated by pipe and chewing tobacco ("chaw").
 However they had become increasingly popular in America's fast-growing cities because of their convenience, comparative cleanliness (especially compared to chewing tobacco) and the powerful stimulation delivered by inhalation of nicotine into the user's lungs.
 Between 1875 and 1880 alone, consumption in America soared from around 42m to 500m cigarettes a year.
 Unlike pipes and chaw, cigarettes also provided excellent potential for self-promotion because of packaging devised in the 1870s by regional producer Allen & Ginter, and widely adopted by other manufacturers.
 This delivered the cigarettes within a printed paper wrapper stiffened with a cardboard insert.